 Pre Vacca and his brother Ralph continued to operate Pre's Garden Patch until 1966, when they shuttered the store after nearly 30 years in business.
 Finally, in 1969, Domenico's turn-of-the-century home on 25th Avenue S was demolished to make way for more parking across the street from Sicks' Stadium, which was now home to a major-league team, the Pilots.
 "This is really the end of the Vacca – I don't know what you want to call it – the dynasty," said Louise Vacca Cozzetti, who had moved into the 14-room house in 1928 after her marriage to Domenico's son Joseph.
 Her daughter Marie recalled that as many as 30 field hands could be lodged at the house during busy periods.
 "You could never go there when it wasn't full of people," she said.
 "Especially when there was a ballgame" ("Home of Memories ...").

 To ready the ballpark for the Pilots, the city expanded Sicks' Stadium to include grandstands behind the left-field fence, further obscuring views from Tightwad Hill.
 But there were openings above the stands, providing excellent sightlines into the ballpark, and there were parking spots on the street below the Stadium Vista Apartments where motorists could watch from their cars.
-The apartments themselves buzzed with activity on game days, their front porches lined with baseball fans.
+The apartments themselves buzzed with activity on game days, their balconies lined with baseball fans.
 "This is a great way to watch baseball," one resident said.
 "But I can't imagine paying to see a game" ("View From the Hill").

 After the Pilots

 Seattle’s first experience with Major League Baseball ended when the Pilots relocated to Milwaukee after one season.
-A lowly Class A team then occupied Sicks' Stadium from 1972 to 1976 as the apartment dwellers on the hill retreated from their balconies.
+A lowly Class A team then occupied Sicks' Stadium from 1972 to 1976 as residents on the hill retreated from their balconies.
 Janis Joplin held a concert at the ballpark in July 1970, and the skinflints on Tightwad Hill enjoyed one last hurrah three weeks later when Jimi Hendrix played his final Seattle show on the soggy playing field of Sicks' Stadium.
 Among the huddled masses on the hill was Jean Sherrard, age 13.
 Decades later, Sherrard recounted a special day:

 "My friends and I hunkered on Tightwad Hill, the steep and legendary bluff across Empire Way … Generations of baseball fans had preceded us there, finding catbird seats for minor-league games in Rainier Valley.
 Today, however, rock was the draw … From Tightwad Hill, the stage was a postage stamp, but the loud rock pummeled us.
 Fans repeatedly tried to sneak over chain-link and wood-slat fences, painfully confronted by rent-a-cops spraying mace from catwalks.
 Barriers were breached only once, by a trio who lifted a fence and slid under to Tightwad huzzahs.